-Access to agricultural land is a fundamental means whereby the poor grow their own food and generate income.
-This applies both to societies in which subsistence agriculture is prevalent, where access to agricultural land is the sine qua non of household food security; and to societies where agriculture is more market-oriented, in which family farming provides a principal source of employment-generating the income with which to buy food [FAO (Food and Agriculture Organization), 2006; Garner, 2015).
+Access to land is a fundamental means whereby the poor can ensure household food supplies are met and generate income through production and processing.
+This applies both to societies in which subsistence agriculture is prevalent, where access to land is the sine qua non of household food security; and to societies where agriculture is more market-oriented, in which family farming provides a principal source of employment-generating the income with which to buy food (FAO, 2006; Garner, 2015).

-Access to agricultural land is a major constraint to the increased productivity of smallholder farming in Nigeria.
-Lesser farmland has consequences for productivity, income, and the wellbeing of the vulnerable smallholder farmers and the rural population where these farmers are clustered (FAO, 2006).
-There has been some anecdotal evidence that smallholder farmers in the crop value chain in the South-South region of Nigeria do not have adequate access to agricultural land for increased production.
-The evidence shows that differences in agricultural land access of smallholders are large, resulting in significant differences in production, income, and wealth.
-In many instances where smallholders can expand their farms, they are allocated land in virgin forests and are consequently faced with the challenge of preparing the land for cultivation at a high cost.
+Access to arable land is a major constraint to the increased productivity of smallholder farming in Nigeria.
+Lesser farmland has consequences for productivity, income, and the wellbeing of the vulnerable smallholder farmers and the rural population where these farmers are clustered (FOA, 2006).
+There has been some anecdotal evidence that smallholder farmers in the crop value chain in the South-South region of Nigeria do not have adequate access to arable land for increased production.
+The evidence shows that differences in land access of smallholders are large, resulting in significant differences in production, income, and wealth.
+In many instances where smallholders are allowed to expand their farms, then they are allocated land in virgin forests and are consequently faced with the challenge of the high cost of clearing and preparing the land for cultivation.

 PIND's Cassava Value Chain Analysis, Palm Oil Value Chain Analysis, and Cocoa Value Chain Assessment (PIND, 2011) identified limited access to farmlands for expansion as a major infrastructural constraint for increased crop production in the Niger Delta.
-This, coupled with low yield and productivity (due to poor farming practices), has limited the capacity of farmers to take advantage of the potential that exists in the agricultural sector.
-PIND's interventions in the cassava, cocoa, and palm oil sector have focused on improving the productivity of farmers through training and demonstrations of improved practices as well as increasing access to quality agro-input that will guarantee increased yield and productivity of farmers to meet the demands of a growing industrial sector and the needs of a large food market.
+This coupled with low yield and productivity (due to poor farming practices) has limited the capacity of farmers to take advantage of the potential that exists in the agricultural sector.
+PIND's interventions in the cassava, cocoa, and oil palm sector have focused on improving the productivity of farmers through training and demonstrations of improved practices as well as increasing access to quality agro-input that will guarantee increased yield and productivity of farmers to meet the demands of a growing industrial sector and the needs of a large food market.
 Taking these interventions to scale would require access to additional lands for new and existing farmers across the region to implement improved practices.

-Hence, the purpose of this study is to understand the underlying issues and guiding principles of land availability and allocation for the cultivation of arable and cash crops-with a focus on cassava, cocoa, and palm oil.
+Hence, the purpose of this study is to understand the underlying issues and guiding principles of land availability and allocation for the cultivation of arable and cash crops - with a focus on cassava, cocoa, and oil palm.
 This assessment would also provide evidence-based data of the economic value of increased production with which to engage government and communities to increase access to agricultural land to smallholder farmers.

-● 1.1 Objective of the Study
+▶ 1.1 Objective of the Study